 Kurac na Biciklu 2,359 Posted March 21, 2020 њљртјххк 8 Quote Share this post Link to post Share on other sites

-Formation 4,169 Posted March 21, 2020 I keep thinking that the US has not done enough (even as I live in a state that's in "lockdown"), but the news from the UK has been baffling.
+Formation 4,193 Posted March 21, 2020 I keep thinking that the US has not done enough (even as I live in a state that's in "lockdown"), but the news from the UK has been baffling.
 Way to many people are going to suffer for such ignorance.
 I'm hoping for best case scenarios, but the less that is done, the more it seems like we're going to have to learn the hard way.
-2 Quote ✨ God bless America—and all the beautiful people in it ✨ Share this post Link to post Share on other sites
+2 Quote ✨ I ain't no regular singer, now come get everythin' you came for ✨ Share this post Link to post Share on other sites

 TRENCH 15,450 Posted March 21, 2020 so, the UK has closed schools, bars, restaurants, cinemas, nightclubs and gyms. this is a good move. but what haven't they closed and have no intentions of closing? hotels i'm a hotel receptionist and i'm telling you, our hotel is an absolute breeding ground, and i'm sure almost all others are too. we're not appropriately prepared or equipped to keep the hotel open while this virus spreads, yet we have to. plus my boss isn't taking this virus seriously AT ALL. it's not even policy for us to wear gloves while serving customers or anything. we have no antibacterial wipes to wipe down door handles, computer mouse and keyboard, touchpads, the phone, etc. our housekeepers still aren't wearing gloves and they're cleaning dirty, lived-in rooms every day. this is so dangerous. i'm still expected to shake guests' hands, carry their luggage up the stairs... this isn't right and i'm worried, we HAVE to close. many of our guests have of course travelled from different countries, and many of them are older and therefore at risk - our hotel chain employs 12,000 people across the country, our health is important, but even if we are symptomless we could be carriers and passing the virus to all the thousands of people that check into our hotels every day. one of our receptionists is a pregnant woman - she was made to SIGN A WAIVER saying she's fine with the company making her continue to work, and that she is doing so fully at her own risk. another of our receptionists is living with a woman who's under quarantine bc she worked in a care home with someone who was confirmed to have the virus. he should not be coming into work is he's living with someone who's in quarantine!!! but NO!! our company has no intentions to close, and the government seems to have no intentions to close down hotels in the UK. this is INSANE. hotels NEED to close. edit: would also like to add that due to my contract I'm not entitled to sick pay unless the company is forced to close the hotels.... so, i can't just not go, otherwise i'll be completely fucked, potentially even fired. what hotel company yall are? the pregnant lady HAS to stay home!!!! sh's gambling her child's health if i were you I would refuse to work unless i am given gloves and mask, along with limited contact with the guests or take the matter on your own and least your own Lysol spray/Clorox wipes in the meanwhile I'm a Bellman at Wyndham Bonnet Creek Resort - timeshare in Orlando.
 We are the anchor of the company and corporate has their eyes on us like hawks since their office is 5 miles away next to Sea World.
 We have a hotel portion on the property which already closed yesterday.
 By Wednesday they limited the number of employees that can work and today is the last day any Guest Services employee can work, only managers are to be on sight apart from housekeeping employees.
 We have 7 buildings spanning 1,100 rooms and last I checked we are at 9% occupancy (the lowest ive seen is 70%). and before it was declared a pandemic they were giving us Clorox wipes and the choice of wearing gloves.
 Now they have forced us to use PTO and people are mad which is another whole topic.
 I could care less since I was supposed to quit by May but now my entire life decisions are in the air for Daphnedinkley and Yellow I used to work as a Hotel Receptionist too, for many years, I KNOW what its like.
 I quit about 3 years ago.
 Too much of my life was already wasted behind that desk job.
 Yes, I liked the job, I liked to talk to people from all over the planet, made alot of good friends and many of them invited me to stay in their towns when I visit their countries one day.
 If I was still working at a Hotel now and my boss didn´t care much for this virus pandemic , except for his/her $$$$€€€€£££££ cash profit, I would tell him or her fuck off !
 I quit !!
 Seriously I would.
 Playing Russian Roulette with your life just to profit some biggot idiot bosses is NOT my type of game.
 HOW MUCH IS YOUR LIFE WORTH ?
 100,00 euros for a single room? or Perhaps 250.00+ for double-bedroom ?
 Hell no !
 My life is worth much more than that.
 I can always find another Hotel to work for or some other place better. yeah like I stated above, If my place was not going to close I would not show up.. which I haven't the last few days since I'm sick with a sinus infection, ironically.
 You interact with so many unhygienic people daily where its not their norm to be clean especially as a bellman, where i have to handle all of that luggage that touches god knows what in those planes and floors across the world.
 1 Quote Share this post Link to post Share on other sites